Peter Etebo

-Oghenekaro Peter Etebo (born 9 November 1995) is a Nigerian professional footballer who plays as a midfielder for Aris Thessaloniki, on loan from Stoke City, and the Nigeria national team.
+Oghenekaro Peter Etebo (born 9 November 1995) is a Nigerian professional footballer who plays as a midfielder for Turkish club Gençlerbirliği.

 Etebo started out at Warri Wolves where he spent three years before moving into European football with Portuguese side Feirense.
 He helped the side gain promotion to the Primeira Liga and established themselves as a top-flight club.
 Etebo had a six-month loan spell at Spanish side Las Palmas in the 2017–18 season.
 Etebo joined English side Stoke City in June 2018 for a fee of £6.35 million.

 Club career

 Warri Wolves

 Etebo joined Warri Wolves in 2012, Etebo was announced as a member of the senior squad for the 2013 Nigeria Premier League season.
 However, due to his school studies and a delayed start to the league season, he only got to make his professional debut on 14 April 2013, announcing himself to Nigerian fans by scoring the first hat-trick of the season.
 With his goals in the 4th, 9th and 37th minutes and another by Joseph Osadiaye in the 12th minute as Wolves were up by four goals in the first half against El-Kanemi Warriors.

 His excellent debut season continued when he scored the fastest hat-trick in the league in a 3–1 win against Wikki Tourists, scoring all three goals within 22 minutes of play.
 Etebo opened scoring for Wolves in the seventh minute of the game, but the celebrations had yet to die down when Waziri Christopher equalized for Wikki.
 Etebo struck again in the 12th minute to restore Wolves' lead, and he completed his hat-trick in the 29th minute, after the hosts were awarded a spot kick.
 In March 2014, he scored his first continental goal against Union Douala in the 2014 CAF Confederation Cup.
 His performances in the CAF Confederation Cup got the attention of Tunisian club Espérance and Egyptian side Zamalek, sparking a fight over his signature.
 In May 2014 Etebo had a trial at Italian club Udinese.

 In 2015 Etebo received the Glo Wondergoal award, for the best goal of the 2015 Nigeria Professional Football League season, which was scored against Bayelsa United.
 On 7 January 2016, he won the Most Promising Talent of the Year award at the CAF Awards in Abuja, Nigeria.
 In total Etebo scored 23 goals in 64 league games for Warri Wolves in his three years with the club.